Do you feel overwhelmed because your dog is barking and lunging at other dogs or people?

 When you come to me with a reactive dog (whether fear or over-excitement), I first help you understand how your dog is processing their world.
 I use the most up-to-date science regarding dogs and brains available to me.
 And, I pass on that knowledge on to you in a way that helps you make sense of your dog’s behavior.

-Our first session will be an Introductory Session over Google Meet.
-During that session, I will introduce you to how your dog processes information and learns.
+During our first session, I will introduce you to how your dog processes information and learns.
 Then, we will move on to foundational exercises that prepare us for future sessions.

 Once you understand how your dog processes information, you are in a position to leverage that system.
 I will then teach you how to apply techniques designed to help your dog heal and overcome their emotional issues.